Sweeten’s Founder + CEO Answers Your Renovation Questions

 Welcome to #2 in our series, Q&A with Jean, in which I hope to bring clarity to some of the mysteries of renovating.
 We hear your questions every day and work happily to bring you answers through our team and blog.
 Whether you’re a first-time homeowner or a serial renovator, each project brings a new set of circumstances and new queries with it.
 Feel free to email me at JBrownhill@sweeten.com.
 In the meantime, I’ll even include questions that I get asked most often—even at cocktail parties!

-Today our question is about the costs of home renovation in New York City; if this topic interests you, I’d suggest checking out our cost guides, including Budget Basics: Renovation Costs Per Square Foot.
+Today our question is about the costs of home renovation in New York City; if this topic interests you, I’d suggest checking out our kitchen and bath cost guides, including Budget Basics: Renovation Costs Per Square Foot.